TPMS Service Tips for Auto Service Professionals

 Vehicle relearn is always a required TPMS service step

-Regardless of whether it is an OE sensor, a programable sensor, or a multi-application sensor, every aftermarket TPMS sensor must be ‘relearned’ to the vehicle.
+Regardless of whether it is an OE sensor, a programmable sensor, or a multi-application sensor, every aftermarket TPMS sensor must be ‘relearned’ to the vehicle.
 The relearn procedure not only connects the sensor to the vehicle TPM System, it also provides a check that verifies the vehicle’s TPM System is functioning properly.
 With the exception of some Chrysler and Mazda models that may be relearned to the vehicle through a driving procedure, a TPMS scan tool is required to complete the vehicle relearn procedure.

 • How to speed up TPMS work